benji/darwins-dream-cpp/README.md

 <b>Abstract</b><br/>

-The objective is to demonstrate how the constraints for survival drives the shape of the species through natural selection.
+The intention is to demonstrate how the constraints for survival drives the shape of the species through natural selection.

 The program generates some initial species with random DNA, and creates a few creatures.<br/>
 Each creature is composed of several Cells.<br/>